Damian-Sonwa/Nchekwa_Afrika/frontend/AUTH_UPGRADE_GUIDE.md

    - Should redirect to `/app`

 3. **Test Social Login:**
-   - Click Google or Apple button
+   - Click Google or Fingerprint button
    - Should create account and redirect
    - (Currently uses mock IDs)